 Data is the fuel that powers machine learning — the science of getting computers to learn without being explicitly programmed — and Indeed has the most relevant data to help job seekers find the right opportunities that ultimately lead to hires.
 That’s how we became the largest job search engine in the world, a place where more than 200 million people search for jobs each month and where 9.8 new ones are added every second.

 Today, employers can proactively seek out candidates through our 90 million-strong resume database, while job seekers can research their next place of work on our company pages, which are home to 15 million reviews.
-Tech recruiters can make use of Indeed Prime and its 90% response rate.
+Tech recruiters can make use of Seen by Indeed and its 90% response rate.
 Meanwhile, we continue to innovate and develop new products to fit the entire hiring cycle.

 The truth is, we’re just getting started.